kompics/docs/internals/handlerexec.rst

 .. code-block:: scala

     val startHandler = (e: KompicsEvent) => e match {
-        case _: Start => () => {
+        case _: Start => {
             println("Hello World!");
             Kompics.asyncShutdown();
         }
     }
     ctrl uponEvent startHandler;

-Finally, similar to before in Java, once the component is being executed by the scheduler a port and an event are picked and all stored ``MatchedHandler``\s for that event are run, and so on, until all the queues are empty or it has executed :math:`n` events.
+Finally, similar to before in Java, once the component is being executed by the scheduler a port and an event are picked and all ``Handlers`` for that event are run, and so on, until all the queues are empty or it has executed :math:`n` events.

 .. rubric:: Footnotes